ArnolFokam/salad-OS/docs/notes/The Operating System.md

 - We have a jump instruction to the bootloader location of the OS in the RAM.
 - Then, the OS excutes the bootloader.
 - The bootloader is sophisticated piece of software which is mostly located at `/boot/grub/grub.cfg` and contains information about the available operating system to boot from (for dual boot and other cases) and the partition where they are found.
 - When you select an OS to load from the bootloader.
-It will load the kernel of the OS into the RAM and make the CPU jump to the this kernel's location.
+When we select the os of choice, the bootloader load the kernel into the RAM and make the CPU jump to the this kernel's main entry point.